bioinformaticsdotca/MIC_2023/module5/metagenome_mags_lab.md

 DRAM, which produces a variety of output files, including gene and protein multi-FASTA files.

-**WARNING: DO NOT RUN DRAM on the AWS instance!
-The databases it requires were too large to allow it to be installed and ran within this tutorial.**
+**WARNING: Do not run DRAM!
+The databases it requires were too large to allow it to be installed and run on the AWS instance.**

 > *The DRAM database requires 500–700GB of storage and installing the
 > DRAM database on a high-performance computing cluster at the